05th December 2017

 “Across our customer base, operators of critical national infrastructure are upgrading their most sensitive sites given heightened fear of terrorist threats and the advances in technology, such as our CorruSec product.”

-As well as rail applications, SR3 fencing is ideal for protecting assets at water utilities, oil and gas compounds, data centres and other sites of critical national importance.
+As well as rail applications, SR3 fences is ideal for protecting assets at water utilities, oil and gas compounds, data centres and other sites of critical national importance.